 There are various kinds of insulated water bottles and bladder covers:

-Hydration compatible packs with a sleeve for water bladders (often such kind of a pack offers 2.5 liters of hydration) have become more and more popular in the last few years and today you can find one of these easily.
+Hydration compatible packs with a sleeve for water bladders (often such kind of a pack offers 2.5-3 liters of hydration) have become more and more popular in the last few years and today you can find one of these easily.
 Such backpacks fit well and can offer plenty of features, great suspension system, and mesh-covered back panel and straps for added breathability.
 Of course, one of the main features is a hydration pocket with an exit hole for the drinking tube.
-Hydration compatible backpacks can be used for extended day hikes or light overnight trips.
+This type of backpacks is great for extended day hikes or light overnight trips.

 Hydration vests offer easy to access hydration on the move.
 The carrying capacity varies between 1.5L and 5L or more (for long-distance runs such as half marathons and marathons).
 They are used mainly for running and bike riding.
 With stabilized design, main compartment with tube holder, secure zip pockets, phone pocket, adjustable straps for an individual fit, breathable mesh shoulder strap, reflective trims and so on.
 Generally, hydration vests are great for hot weather runs but not very convenient for hiking.